 Hadi took her fingers in his hand and kissed them.
 Zahra pulled her hand free and curled her fingers around the back of his neck pulling him down until their lips met.
 It was a better kiss than any other they had shared.
 Usually, theirs were short and sweet, as most lovers in the village were known to share.
 This was like none of those.

 If Hadi was surprised by her initiative, he did not show it and instead let himself be swept away right along with her in the torrent of passion that was their love.
-His arms wrapped around her, holding her to him as the kiss deepened.
+His arms wrapped around her, drawing her closer as the kiss deepened.
 In the darkness of the night, with only this moment assured them, they took a step further into what they had always known to be forbidden.

 Before, when they stole a few moments alone and had a chance to kiss, she would always stop him short.
 There was more, she knew, but she would never venture further and he would never force himself on her.
 He seemed to know what it was that came next and it remained a mystery to her (and probably would until their wedding night) but she made sure it stayed that way, curious as she sometimes got.